alextanhongpin/architecture-decision-records/golang/008-use-unit-of-work.md

 [uow](https://github.com/alextanhongpin/uow)

-Unit of work is a pattern to manage thr lifecycle of database transaction in your application.
+Unit of work is a pattern to manage the lifecycle of database transaction in your application.

+(why exactly is unit of work)

 Most people are aware of the repository pattern.
 However, most repository are designed poorly.
 They are assumed to work in separate connection, hence running them in a transaction is not possible.